COVID-19 Update: We remain open and ready to help. Read More

-β-Actin, Rabbit Monoclonal Antibody for Normalization
+β-Actin Rabbit Monoclonal Antibody

-β-Actin, Mouse Monoclonal Antibody for Normalization
+β-Actin Mouse Monoclonal Antibody

-COX IV Primary Antibody for Normalization
+COX IV Rabbit Primary Antibody

 When performing quantitative Western blots, internal loading controls and normalization are essential for reliable, precise comparison of protein expression.
 LI-COR offers several primary antibodies which can be used for two-color normalization when performing multiplex Western blots or for cell-based assay normalization, such as for In-Cell Western™ Assays.

 For Western blots, lysate preparation, sample loading, and membrane transfer introduce unavoidable variation.
 After validation, housekeeping proteins (HKP) can be used for normalization of protein levels.

 When using an HKP as your normalization strategy, it’s important to validate your HKP for each experiment to ensure its expression is stable.
 Many factors can influence expression including tissue, treatment, and cell density.

 "'House-keeping' proteins should not be used for normalization without evidence that experimental manipulations do not affect their expression."